-Definition: it is a very dangerous symptom that accompanies the conditions associated with the alteration of the organs and the “acidification of the organism”.
+Definition: it is a very dangerous symptom that accompanies the conditions associated with altering the organs and the “acidification of the organism.”

 Kussmaul’s breathing is described as slightly faster breathing with extenuating deep breaths.
 It is a reflexive reaction of the organism and is usually present in unconscious patients.

-Kussmaul’s breathing is the name given to a condition in which the patient develops an extremely deep and laborious breathing pattern.
+Kussmaul’s breathing is the name given to a condition in which the patient develops an intense and laborious breathing pattern.

-This is mainly observed in people who are diabetic and have severe forms of metabolic acidosis, especially diabetic ketoacidosis with renal dysfunction.
+This is mainly observed in people who have diabetes and have severe forms of metabolic acidosis, especially diabetic ketoacidosis with renal dysfunction.

-That is, it is a condition in which an individual inhales in a pattern so deep that the level of carbon dioxide decreases in the blood, which is seen especially in metabolic acidosis where breathing becomes extremely rapid and shallow and as the condition worsens the breathing becomes shallow and deep.
+It is a condition in which an individual inhales in a pattern so deep that carbon dioxide levels decrease in the blood, especially in metabolic acidosis, where breathing becomes extremely rapid and shallow.
+As the condition worsens, the breathing becomes shallow and deep.

 It seems as if the individual is practically panting to breathe.

-He realized that his patients with diabetic ketoacidosis had a breathing pattern that was first labeled as having “air hunger.”
+He realized that his patients with diabetic ketoacidosis had a breathing pattern labeled “air hunger.”

-In Kussmaul’s type of breathing, the patient breathes a lot, that is, it is a hyperventilation along with tachypnea.
-So we’re going to find that the amplitude of the breaths along with the rate will increase.
+In Kussmaul’s type of breathing, the patient breathes a lot: hyperventilation and tachypnea.
+So we’re going to find that the amplitude of the breaths and the rate will increase.
 There are usually no pauses between breaths.

-This is not specific for diabetic ketoacidosis.
+This is not specific to diabetic ketoacidosis.
 It can also appear in other types of severe metabolic acidosis, for example, alcoholic ketoacidosis.